When Federated Learning Meets Quantum Computing: Survey and Research Opportunities: FL on NISQ Devices

 $\bullet$ \textbf{Federated Multi-Objective Optimization (FedMGDA+):} To balance fairness and robustness, FedMGDA+ uses Pareto optimization to solve:

 subject to ensuring that no objective function is unduly sacrificed during optimization.

 $\bullet$ \textbf{Challenges:} While offering quantum computational advantages, NISQ devices are inherently constrained by high levels of noise~\cite{cao2021nisq, yetis2021investigation}, limited qubit count~\cite{tannu2019not,nash2020quantum}, and low gate fidelity~\cite{chen2023high, berrios2012high}.
 The primary challenge in utilizing these devices within an FL framework is managing quantum noise.
 Quantum states, especially in multi-qubit systems, are highly sensitive to decoherence, leading to loss of information and reduced model accuracy~\cite{Preskill2018}.
 Additionally, the relatively small number of qubits limits the complexity of quantum computations, restricting the depth of quantum circuits involved in federated tasks.
-In the near term, error mitigation techniques rather than full quantum error correction may be the most viable route forward to realize FL on NISQ devices~\cite{ErrorMitigation}.